 Causes for Constant Headaches After Car Accidents

-After a brain injury you might be experiencing headaches.
+After a brain injury, you might be experiencing constant headaches.
 It is reported that 50% of brain injuries in vehicle accidents have headaches.
 Sometimes these headaches don’t show up for one to 3 months after your accident.
-Many people try to self medicate not realizing they need help.
+Many people try to self-medicate not realizing they need help.
 This can be a serious condition and should be treated as a symptom of brain injury.
 Some individuals continue to have headache pain for a year or more.
 Don’t let this happen to you.
 You need to take this seriously and seek medical attention.

-With brain compression, neuron cell death and vessel damage, any stress can create changes in blood flow that will create symptoms of headache.
+With brain compression, neuron cell death, and vessel damage, and stress can create changes in blood flow that will create symptoms of headaches.
 If you have had an initial scan done shortly after your accident, damage may not be apparent.
 You need to pay attention to any changes in your behavior and any pain including headaches that might occur.
 These symptoms indicate head trauma and you will need to be reexamined and get another scan done.
-Common scans done include MRI, CAT scan and X-Rays.
+Common scans done include MRI, CAT scan, and X-Rays.
 It could take weeks to months before your injury can be observed.
 Make sure you keep good records and get copies of everything.
 Don’t just rely on your doctor keeping records.